fruit of the spirit is joy

 fruit of the Spirit is joy – 3 practical ways to find joy

 The fruit of the Spirit is love, then joy.
 Immediately after love comes joy.
-Little Pot is a fruit-bearing vessel created by the potter who is given the privilege of growing fruit.
+Little Pot is a fruit-bearing vessel created by the potter.
+Little Pot is given the privilege of growing fruit.
 You can find the story here.
 The story mirrors a relationship that we have with our creator.
 We are also vessels created to bear fruit.
 This fruit is called the fruit of the Spirit (Galatians 5:22-23).
 It is the very substance that God grows in us when we allow Him to work within our lives.
 It is described in these verses with a list of nine words.
-Therefore, each week we look at a word from the list and what Paul meant when he told of this fruit to the church.
+Therefore, each week, we look at a word from the list and what Paul meant when he told the church about this fruit.

 Consequently, last week, we looked at what love is.
 Click here to read how the Bible describes this love.
 In addition, click here to see how to explain love to children.
-This week, we are attempting to define the second word in description, joy.
+This week, we are attempting to define the second word in the description: joy.

 What is joy?